How To Avoid Swirl Marks When Sanding With Random Orbit.

 Now is when you need to slow down, take your time, and be patient.
 It is very important you do not skip grits.
 If you sand with 80 grit and move straight to 180, the 180 is too fine to remove the marks the 80 grit left behind.

-We are going to use 120 grit now.
+We are going to use 100 grit now (you can even jump to 120 grit here).
 Start on one edge of the surface and gently guide the sander down the length of your surface going with the grain.

 When you reach the end, start back the other way, overlap your last path about 1/4 of your sanding disk.
 Think of it like mowing a lawn.
 You don’t start your mower and run around the yard